France at the 1904 Summer Olympics

 France, the previous host of the 1900 Summer Olympics in Paris, boycotted the 1904 Summer Olympics in St. Louis, United States.
 Albert Corey, who was a French immigrant to the US and lived in America, won two silver medals in athletics.
-The International Olympic Committee attributes his silver medal in the marathon to France, and shows him as being part of a mixed team along with American athletes in the 4 mile team race.
+The International Olympic Committee attributes his silver medal in the marathon to the United States, and shows him as being part of a mixed team along with American athletes in the 4 mile team race.